top of page

 The temple's full name is Wat Arun Ratchawararam Ratchawaramahawihan, which reflects its status as a royal temple.
 Its name, "Arun," means "dawn" in Thai, which is why it is often referred to as the Temple of Dawn.
 The temple also derives its name from the Hindu god Aruna, often personified as the radiations of the rising sun.
 It is believed that the first light of the morning reflects off the temple's surface, creating a beautiful and ethereal sight.

-Find out how to get to the Wat Arun, a bit of its history, the things you need to know before visiting, and our temple experience rating.
+In this post we share our highlights, the history of Wat Arun, things you need to know before visiting, how to get there, and our temple experience rating.

 The most prominent feature of Wat Arun is its central prang, or tower, which stands at a height of over 80 meters (260 feet).
 The prang is decorated with intricate porcelain and seashells, creating a mosaic-like appearance.
 Four smaller satellite prangs surround the central tower, representing the mythical Mount Meru, which is believed to be the center of the universe in Hindu cosmology.